tanlenguyen/daily-notes/Welcome to Reor.md

   - You can view the Related Notes to a particular chunk of text by highlighting it and hitting the button that appears.

-  - You can also create inline links by surrounding text with two square brackets (like in Obsidian). [[Like this]]
+  - You can also create inline links by surrounding text with two square brackets (like in Obsidian).

 - **Chat:**